dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 }
 ```

-Froglet must use the `TransitionStates` predicate to constrain how the solver handles the time signature (Time must be linear; time must have a definite beginning and a definite end).
+Froglet must use the `TransitionStates` predicate to constrain how the solver handles the time signature (Time must be linear and have a definite beginning and end).
 In line 4 of the code snippet above, we declare that there must exist some pair of states, called `init` and `final`, which must satisfy the following conditions.
 The `init` state must follow the `initState` predicate.
 `initState` isn't particularly interesting.
 It just states that the boat and all of the animals must begin on the near shore (as per the problem definition).